The Magic of Argentium Silver with Peter Johns

 TJ: Are there any safety considerations (other than fire/torch safety) that Argentium users need to know?

 PJ: Regarding safety, we would recommend observing the same safety precautions as you would when working with traditional sterling silver.

 TJ: What is the most important thing you think jewelry makers need to know about Argentium?

 PJ: It is recommended to become familiar with the paler red glow that Argentium silver emits when it is heated compared to standard sterling silver.
 Argentium also cools more slowly than traditional sterling silver.
 Care should be taken to allow Argentium silver to cool sufficiently before touching or quenching.

-You can learn all there is to know about working with Argentium, including how to solder it and how to know when it can be quenched, in our Argentium Sterling Silver videos.
-In our store you’ll find Cynthia Eid’s three popular videos on how to use Argentium sterling silver for jewelry making, including soldering, fusing, and granulation, for which Argentium is particularly well suited.
+You can learn all there is to know about working with Argentium including how to solder it and how to know when it can be quenched, in our Argentium Sterling Silver videos below.
+In our store you’ll find Cynthia Eid’s three popular videos on how to use Argentium sterling silver for jewelry making including soldering, fusing, and granulation, for which Argentium is particularly well suited.
 Have fun!